 One of the movies most remarkable qualities is the way in which the film makes use of Tokyo’s battered and burned exteriors to create an unsettling mood of destruction and desperation that haunts every frame.
 It presents a part of Japan that was rarely if ever seen in previous films of the period.
 Some of the credit for the look and feel of Stray Dog must go to Ishiro Honda who worked as a second-unit director on the movie.
 Honda is mostly known to western audiences as the director of Godzilla (1956) but before becoming a filmmaker Ishiro Honda served with the Japanese military during WW2 and the experience left him deeply troubled.
-His firsthand knowledge of the firebombing of Tokyo and a visit to Hiroshima after the war left psychological scars on Ishiro Honda that he never fully recovered from.
-Honda often seemed compelled to revisit the trauma he had suffered in the films he created later on.
-During the making of Stray Dog Akira Kurosawa asked Ishiro Honda to explore the ruins of post-war Tokyo and film whatever he saw there.
-Honda made exceptional use of his personal observations and experience while he was shooting and almost everything that he caught on camera was used in the final cut of Stray Dog.
+His firsthand knowledge of the firebombing of Tokyo and a visit to Hiroshima after the war left psychological scars on Honda that he never fully recovered from.
+As a result, he was often compelled to revisit the trauma he had suffered in the films he created.
+During the making of Stray Dog Kurosawa asked Honda to explore the ruins of post-war Tokyo and film whatever he saw there.
+Honda made exceptional use of his personal observations and experience while he was shooting and almost everything that he caught on camera was used in the final cut.

 Stray Dog isn’t my favorite Akira Kurosawa film (that would be High and Low) but if you’re looking for the perfect film to watch while celebrating Akira Kurosawa’s 100th birthday today, I highly recommend giving Stray Dog a look.
 It’s a thrilling viewing experience and arguably the director’s first true masterpiece which makes it the perfect introduction to his body of work.
 It also features Kurosawa’s longtime collaborator, the great Toshiro Mifune, in one of his best roles.
 Mifune is so beautiful in Stray Dog that he’ll take your breath away.
 Few male actors have looked as good as he does in a white linen suit.
 You’ve been warned!